MiaFrey/SustainableFinanceH2/README.md

 Figure 4: Scopes’ standard deviation
 ```

 Given the data, Figure [5a] depicts the boxplot obtained in 2019 with a range (y-axis) of 0 to 1,400 tCO2e/mln$.
-Upon comparing this with Figure [5b] [@bib:Jondeau], we observe that both plots are very similar.
+Upon comparing this with Figure [5b] [[2]](#2), we observe that both plots are very similar.
 This is great as it demonstrates that the data collection and cleaning of this report were done to a good standard and are representative of the European situation.
 It is interesting to note that the emerging countries have a huge interquartile range, meaning that some really small but also extremely big companies exist.
 China is a big influencer in the Asian market.
 Europe however has a relatively smaller interquartile range and is comparable to North America and the Pacific.
 Yet, the median values of all regions, depicted by the horizontal line within each box, are similar.

 <p align="center">
     <img src="https://user-images.githubusercontent.com/110820736/185915099-a1e94edc-f6a4-4fbc-8e35-987037b38626.png" width="600" height="220">